meteorrn/meteor-react-native/README.md

-# react-native-meteor
+# meteor-react-native
-react-native-meteor client, updated to be compatible with RN0.60.0+
+Connect React Native to your Meteor app.
+Based on [react-native-meteor](https://github.com/inProgress-team/react-native-meteor), and compatible with the latest version of React Native.

 [API Documentation](/docs/api.md)